LukasWoodtli/WebPage/pelican/content/intel_architecture.md

 Date: 2015-06-22
 Modified: 2015-06-23

 On this page I write down some notes about the Intel architecture (x86) that I learned in school.
 I'ts mainly for Intel 80186.
-But I'll extend it with informations about modern Intel processors.
+But I'll extend it with informations about modern Intel processors ([IA-32](https://en.wikipedia.org/wiki/IA-32), [x86-64](https://en.wikipedia.org/wiki/X86-64)).

 [TOC]